drent-z/danielren.tz/README.md

 ## Project Description

-This is a personal portfolio website my Daniel Rentz, showcasing my experience, education, certifications, and skills.
+This is a personal portfolio website showcasing my experience, education, certifications, and skills.
+Check it out at danielren.tz.

 ## License